harisqazi1/Cybersecurity/README.md

 Cybersecurity Engineer - Help businesses by protecting their computer and networking systems from potential hackers and cyber-attacks.

 Cybersecurity Architect - Combines hardware and software knowledge with programming proficiency, research skills, and policy development.

+Reverse Engineer(RE)/Malware Analyst: decompiles software and uses this information to determine the function or security flaws of target software.
+Often participates as a member of an Incident Response Team or sometimes even a red team.
+Probably has a background in OS or embedded/systems development, and in-depth knowledge of assembly code for the target processor architecture

+Penetration Tester/Red Team Developer (SWE): May participate on a red team, building utilities and chaining tools that are configured for a specific target.
+Builds out software for C2 infrastructure. (example, chains a browser exploit, image parser exploit, and OS exploit, then executes code that maintains persistence and elevates privileges)

 Career Websites
 -------------------------